MengyaoShi/MuMuTautauSkimmerCmssw8/README.md

 # MuMuTauTauSkimmer
 In CMSSW8

-This Skimmer do basically job to skim down dataset of Drell-Yan background to what we are interested. test/DiMuSelectorSkim.py is the corresponding
+This Skimmer do basically job to skim down dataset to what we are interested. test/SignalDiMuSelectionSkim.py is the corresponding

 python file.